- Discover CIU

 Sixty-four (64) percent of graduates were employed within 3 months of graduation.
 Most of our graduates pursue a full-time career in the ministry (64%).
 Other fields include business (48%), education (20%), and non-profit (9%).

-Every student has a Bible major and a second major in one of 15 areas.
-There are 6 minor areas as well.
-The top majors include Intercultural Studies, Youth, Family, and Culture, Communication, and Psychology.
+Every student has a Bible major and a second major in one of 17 areas.
+The top majors include Business & Organizational Leadership, Communication, Intercultural Studies, Psychology, and Youth Ministry, Family, & Culture.

-Programs include: Applied English, Biblical Languages, Bible Teaching, Business and Organizational Leadership, Communication, Family and Church Education, General Studies, Humanities, Intercultural Studies, Middle Eastern Studies, Music, Pastoral Ministries, Psychology, Teacher Education, Youth, Family and Culture.
+Programs include: Bible Teaching, Biblical Languages, Business & Organizational Leadership, Church Ministry, Communication, Digital Media & Cinema, English, General Studies, Humanities, Intercultural Studies, Media Arts, Middle Eastern Studies, Music, Psychology, and Youth Ministry, Family, & Culture.

 The freshman class is guided by their leadership in a way that builds unity among the students.
 Recreational outings, group building activities, and scheduled events are all planned by the Freshman Leadership Team.

-CIU is hoping to have teams competing at the collegiate level by the fall of 2011.
-Possible Future Sports include: Men's Soccer, Men's and Women's Cross Country, Women's Volleyball, Men's Basketball.
+CIU have the following teams competing at the collegiate level: Men's Soccer, Men's and Women's Cross Country, Men's and Women's Basketball.

 CIU has a variety of intramural sports which include; Co-Ed Volleyball, Co-Ed Flag Football, Co-Ed Dodge ball, Men's Basketball, Women's Basketball, Co-Ed Indoor Soccer, and Co-Ed Ultimate Frisbee.